KillingSpark/restic-cronned/README.md

 }
 ```

+### Preconditions ###
+Preconditions are checks that are performed before the actual restic command is executed.
+Especially network availability is an important precondition for users that suspend their system.
+It is very possible that a job would wake up and try to backup while the network isnt up yet.
+That would delay the
+job execution unecessarly until the next retry timer.

+Retry timer exist for actual failures(maybe other processes lock the repo, the connection dropped in the middle,...)

+### Example ###
 This example backups /var/www/my-site at 02:00am to a nfs (served by the server mynfshost) mounted on /tmp/backup.
 If the backup failed (maybe for connectivity issues or whatever) it retries hourly, 3 times total.
-It also forgets about the old snapshots and keeps the last 30 (about a month) by triggering forget from the Backup.
+It also forgets about the old snapshots and keeps the last 30 (about a month) by triggering a ForgetJob from the BackupJob.

 ExmapleBackup.json
 ```